sarowish/ytsub/README.md

 "t" = "toggle_hide" # Hide/unhide watched videos
-"i" = "subscribe" # Enter editing mode to enter channel id or url "d" = "unsubscribe" # Open confirmation window to unsubcribe from the selected channel "/" = "search_forward" # Enter editing mode to make a forward search "?" = "search_backward" # Enter editing mode to make a backward search "n" = "repeat_last_search" # Search with the latest pattern and direction
+"i" = "subscribe" # Enter editing mode to enter channel id or url "d" = "unsubscribe" # Open confirmation window to unsubcribe from the selected channel "D" = "delete_video" # Delete the selected video from database "/" = "search_forward" # Enter editing mode to make a forward search "?" = "search_backward" # Enter editing mode to make a backward search "n" = "repeat_last_search" # Search with the latest pattern and direction